 I pull a lot of inspiration from the music I listen to when I’m working on my creative projects.
 Music goes through a transformation from audio to visual as it passes through my mind.
 On this project music ended up allowing me to see how to make the panels cohesive while maintaining the abstractness everyone wanted.
 While I was working on the 3rd revision I was listening to some house/ electronic music and it dawned on me that I needed to use the layered visuals in this piece the same way the DJ’s were using the beats.
 As one song transitioned into another there were little teasers of the upcoming song being dropped before it launched fully into the next song.
 It was nothing short of an epiphany and as soon as I had it the entire composition started falling into place.
 I added architectural elements of buildings that would be introduced in the upcoming panels so that the entire piece was a slow visual merging of old and new St. Louis architecture.

-Most projects these days have their impossible deadlines, budgetary limitations, creative direction changes at the last minute, and too many chefs in the kitchen so I won’t bore you with the details of all that.
+Most projects these days have their impossible deadlines, budgetary limitations, creative direction changes at the last minute, and lots of chefs in the kitchen so I won’t bore you with the details of all that.
 In the end a couple of things were reaffirmed to me.
 First, the importance of putting together a mock up of what you intend to deliver and perhaps more importantly an agreement that describes the matching budgetary parameters in detail.
 This agreement is very helpful in not only making sure everyone is on the same page in the beginning of a project but also a great memory refresher when you’re towards the end of a project and creative direction begins to shift significantly.
 Second, how important it is to love what you do.
 When you have to stay up night after night for a few weeks you better be able to tap into that passion to give you the energy needed to cross the finish line.
 On a project like this that is so abstract and impossible to predict the visual composition within the physical framework you outlined, there will be some tough conversations along the way.
 When there is no clear cut finish line except everyone has to be happy with the installation (including yourself) it is important to communicate openly and honestly.
 In the end it’s in everyone’s interest to have a successful outcome.
 It’s also helpful to keep in mind success has a tremendous healing quality about it.

 This piece is now installed although I haven’t had a chance to make it back to St. Louis to check it out in person.
 I was sent some installation shots (below) which will help give you a better idea of the size and scope of the installation.